psrenergy/psse-integration/plant-dispatch/README.md

 |      csp       | Concentrated solar power plant |
 | powerinjection | Power injection                |

 The weight value is used to distribute Sddp plant's dispatch to multiple PSS/E generators.
-Normally it should sum 1.0, but it's not required.
-If the sum is less than 1.0, the remaining power will be distributed to the first generator like the formula below:
+For a specific generator `i` associated with a plant `j`, the PSS/e generator dispatch is like:

 ```
-PSS/E generator's Pg = weight * Sddp Plant dispatch
+PSS/E generator's Pg(i) = weight(j, i) * Sddp Plant (j) dispatch
 ```

+It shows that all weight for a plant can have a sum bigger than 1.0, and consequently PSS/E is going to see a dispatch bigger than Sddp.